-- Clinical studies have demonstrated that ophthalmic mast cell stabilizers are safe and effective for their FDA-approved indications. - Ophthalmic formulations of cromolyn and lodoxamide are FDA-approved for the treatment of vernal conjunctivitis, which is a severe form of allergic conjunctivitis that may involve the cornea.
-A study confirmed that ophthalmic cromolyn 4% was significantly more effective than placebo in treating the signs and symptoms of vernal conjunctivitis, such as conjunctival and limbal injection, limbal edema, and tearing (n = 65) (Foster et al 1988).
-In a few small studies (N = 30 to 120) conducted over 10 to 28 days, ophthalmic lodoxamide was reported to be more effective than ophthalmic cromolyn 4% in improving clinical signs and symptoms of vernal conjunctivitis (Avunduk et al 2000, Caldwell et al 1992, Leonardi et al 1997). - Ophthalmic nedocromil is FDA-approved for the treatment of ocular itching associated with allergic conjunctivitis.
-Clinical studies have shown that ophthalmic formulations of cromolyn, lodoxamide, azelastine, and nedocromil were more effective than placebo for managing symptoms of seasonal and perennial allergic conjunctivitis (James et al 2003, Kjellman et al 1995, Leino et al 1992, Orfeo et al 2002, Owen et al 2004).
-Pooled data showed that patients using ophthalmic mast-cell stabilizers were 4.9 times more likely to perceive benefit than those using placebo (Owen et al 2004).
+- Clinical studies have demonstrated that ophthalmic mast cell stabilizers are safe and effective for their FDA-approved indications - Ophthalmic formulations of cromolyn and lodoxamide are FDA-approved for the treatment of vernal keratoconjunctivitis, which is a severe form of allergic keratoconjunctivitis that may involve the cornea.
+A study confirmed that ophthalmic cromolyn 4% was significantly more effective than placebo in treating the signs and symptoms of vernal keratoconjunctivitis, such as conjunctival and limbal injection, limbal edema, and tearing (n = 65) (Foster et al 1988).
+In a few small studies (N = 30 to 120) conducted over 10 to 28 days, ophthalmic lodoxamide was reported to be more effective than ophthalmic cromolyn 4% in improving clinical signs and symptoms of vernal keratoconjunctivitis (Avunduk et al 2000, Caldwell et al 1992, Leonardi et al 1997). - Clinical studies have shown that ophthalmic formulations of cromolyn, lodoxamide, azelastine, and nedocromil were more effective than placebo for managing symptoms of seasonal and perennial allergic conjunctivitis (James et al 2003, Kjellman et al 1995, Leino et al 1992, Orfeo et al 2002, Owen et al 2004).
+Pooled data showed that patients using ophthalmic mast-cell stabilizers were 4.9 times more likely to perceive benefit than those using placebo (Owen et al 2004). - A meta-analysis of 4 trials found that patients were 1.3 times more likely to perceive their treatment response as "good" with ophthalmic antihistamines and ophthalmic antihistamines/mast-cell stabilizers compared to patients receiving pure ophthalmic mast-cell stabilizers.
+However, this difference in response failed to reach statistical significance (Owen et al 2004). - Single-acting mast cell stabilizers are now rarely used in the treatment of acute allergic conjunctivitis because of their slow onset of action (ie, 3 to 5 days may be required for symptom abatement).
+Dual-acting antihistamine/mast cell stabilizers reduce allergic inflammation by preventing mast cell release of inflammatory mediators and by selectively blocking the H1-receptor, thus countering the effects of histamine that has already been released and enabling a relatively rapid onset of action and an effect on the late-phase response (Bielory et al 2013).